Bubz43/ep2e/README.md

 Heavily automated [Eclipse Phase 2e](https://www.eclipsephase.com) system.

-## WIP
+## Maintenance mode

-The system is a work in progress.
-It is largely stable, but there are rough edges and unfinished features.
+The is largely stable, but there are rough edges and unfinished features.
 It is foundry 11 compatible.
 Discoverability of features is sometimes a bit lacking, and a [discord](https://discord.gg/zs4jMnFqjx) server is available if you have any questions or want to talk with other users of the system.
+It is currently in maintenance mode (critical bugs/foundry compat only) until the rewrite is complete.

-### Notable missing features
+### Notable missing features and issues

+- Transations are not setup properly.
+For languages other than English you would be best served waiting for the rewrite.

 - Proper support for hives
 - Modular morphs, e.g. flexbots